Welcome to the University of St. Thomas!

 Reason for Leave

-All employees who meet the applicable time of service requirements may be granted family or medical leave consisting of appropriate accrued paid leave and unpaid leave, for a period of twelve (12) weeks (during any 12-month period) for the following reasons:
+All employees who meet the applicable time of service requirements may be granted family or medical leave consisting of appropriate accrued paid leave and unpaid leave, for a period of twelve (12) weeks during a 12-month period.
+Listed below are the possible reasons for taking unpaid FMLA leave and the options available to the employee for receiving pay for all or a portion of the FMLA leave:

-- the birth of the employee’s child and in order to care for the child;
+- the birth of the employee’s child and in order to care for the child – if you are eligible for parental leave and/or STD leave, you may use available parental leave and/or STD leave concurrently with FMLA leave.

-- the placement of a child with the employee for adoption or foster care;
+- the placement of a child with the employee for adoption or foster care – if you are eligible for parental leave, you may use available parental leave concurrently with FMLA leave;

-- to care for a spouse, child or parent who has a serious health condition; or
+- to care for a spouse, child or parent who has a serious health condition – you may use available sick and safe time or paid leave time (PLT) concurrently with FMLA;

 The entitlement leave for the birth or placement of a child for adoption or foster care will expire twelve (12) months from the date of the birth or placement.